Monitoring the Seine River in Paris

 Solution provided

-Since 2017, the City of Paris has deployed the innovative Fluidion ALERT technology that automated daily measurements of E.coli and Enterococci over a span of several years.
+Starting 2017, the City of Paris deployed the innovative Fluidion ALERT technology that automated daily measurements of E.coli and Enterococci over a span of several years.
 The in-situ measurements were rigorously compared with intermittent data collected by Eau de Paris, affirming the ALERT Systems' accuracy and consistency with laboratory results.

 Fluidion didn't stop at providing the necessary tools; they conducted regular monitoring campaigns at key locations along the Seine River, including areas near the Bibliothèque Nationale, Pont de Iéna, Pont Marie, and Pont Alexandre III - future site of the Olympic events.
 Paired in-situ analyzers for E.coli and Enterococci were deployed at multiple locations allowing daily monitoring.
 Moreover, Fluidion was able to respond to significant rain events and monitor CSO events with high-frequency sampling, to accurately chart pollution dynamics and measure concentration peaks through detailed pollutographs – a feat achievable only with an automated analyzer like the ALERT System.
 Fluidion ALERT technology also indicated the duration for water quality to recover to its baseline quality levels.
 After several full-year campaigns, the monitoring period was eventually concentrated to the summer months (June to October), the most critical period for both the Olympics and the Swimming Plan.